All Episodes

 And his name is Pete Rose.

-He didn't beat up his wife, girlfriend, uh, any of the sort.
+He didn't beat up his wife, girlfriend, any of the sort.

-He's uh he's not driven and drawn a cartoon of the prophet, at least I can tell.
+He's not driven or drawn a cartoon of the prophet, at least I can tell.

 Yeah, I don't know what's going on.

-Hell yeah, somebody's gonna pay the bills here.
+Hell yeah, somebody's got to pay the bills here.

-Do you realize more people care about whether or not the footballs in the AFC championship game are underinflated and they care about Democrat vote fraud and care about flooding the country with illegal aliens who are just gonna add up to more Democrat Party voters?
+Do you realize more people care about whether or not the footballs in the AFC championship game are underinflated and they care about Democrat vote fraud and care about flooding the country with illegal aliens who are just going to add up to more Democrat Party voters?

 Hello.